CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-The description is well-structured with a clear 'Use when' clause and targets a specific, named concept (Ralph Loop plugin), making it distinctive and complete.
-However, it lacks specificity about what the Ralph Loop actually does or what concrete capabilities the skill provides beyond 'explaining', and the trigger terms could include more natural variations of how users might ask about it.
+The description is well-structured with a clear 'Use when' clause and targets a distinct, named concept (Ralph Loop plugin), making it unlikely to conflict with other skills.
+However, the capabilities listed are somewhat generic (explain, how it works) and could benefit from more specific actions.
+The trigger terms could also include more natural variations users might use.

 Suggestions